radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/naming-context-property-commands.md

 This command removes the value for the given property and sets it to empty on the specified naming context.

+>[!note]
->**Note - To remove properties for a virtual view that uses a merge tree configuration, the mergedatasource and mergedn arguments must be used.**
+>To remove properties for a virtual view that uses a merge tree configuration, the mergedatasource and mergedn arguments must be used.

 **Usage:**
 <br>`unset-ctx-prop -namingcontext <namingcontext> -prop <prop> [-cache] [-instance <instance>] [-mergedatasource <mergedatasource>] [-mergedn <mergedn>]`